 With each new year come new goals, both personal and professional.
 But your goals shouldn’t just be for you.
 Your business needs them too!

 Goals keep us honest and give us something to work towards.
 How do you know when you’ve gotten there if you don’t quite know where you’re going?

 So how do you set good goals for your company?
 You have to be smart about it.
 You need S.M.A.R.T. goals:

 - Specific: Use numbers and action words to state exactly what you want and how you’ll get there.

 - Measurable: You need a way to evaluate your progress with data and metrics.

-- Attainable: Don’t set yourself up for failure (but don’t go too easy on yourself either!)
+- Attainable: Don’t set yourself up for failure (but don’t make it too easy either!)

 - Relevant: It needs to benefit you or the company in some way.

 - Time-Bound: Set real deadlines and hold yourself to them.

 So what should your goals be this year?
 If you haven’t thought about them already, we’ve put together the 5 most important and opportune areas for growth in 2022.
 Check it out!